 Definition

 The gap limit is a heuristic, not a guarantee.
 If you (or a generating tool) skip ahead and receive payment to, say, the 25th address while addresses 5 through 24 stay empty, a fresh wallet restored from the seed may never scan far enough to find it.
-The balance appears as zero even though the coins are safely on-chain.
-This is a classic and avoidable cause of "my restored wallet shows nothing" panic.
+The balance appears as zero even though the coins are safely on-chain and fully recoverable.
+This is a classic and avoidable cause of "my restored wallet shows nothing" panic — the funds were never lost, only unfound.
+Note also that a wallet scans the external (receive) chain and the internal (change) chain separately, each with its own gap counting, so a long run of unused receive addresses can hide funds even while change addresses show activity.

 Working with it safely